 Can I get through school without any loans?

-We obviously hope that the answer is “yes,” but it unfortunately for many students loans are an inevitability.
+We obviously hope that the answer is “yes,” but it unfortunately for many student loans are an inevitability.
 The only way to access subsidized federal loans is to file a FAFSA®.
-These kinds of loans can help you save big bucks because interest only starts accruing after you graduate.
+These kinds of loans can help you save big bucks because interest-only starts accruing after you graduate.

 What if my family’s financial status changes after I’ve filed a FAFSA®?